Jamaicans in Florida energised by Harris on 2020 ticket

 But in this ultimate battleground state where nearly 10 million voters participate in elections often decided by a mere percentage point, other communities could suddenly become critical.

-That's where the booming black Caribbean community centred in Broward County comes in.
-Voters in this Democratic stronghold are eager to defeat Trump but say they are even more energised to turn out in support of California Senator Kamala Harris, Biden's running mate whose father is Jamaican.
+That's where the booming Black Caribbean community centred in Broward County comes in.
+Voters in this Democratic stronghold are eager to defeat Trump, but say they are even more energized to turn out in support of California Sen Kamala Harris, Biden's running mate whose father is Jamaican.

-“The fact she has a lineage means you are going to see a lot of Jamaicans voting, even if they were not doing so before,” said Antoinette Henry, director of corporate relations at The Dutch Pot Jamaican Restaurant, a business with several locations in South Florida.
+“The fact she has a lineage means you are going to see a lot of Jamaicans voting even if they were not doing so before,” said Antoinette Henry, director of corporate relations at the Dutch Pot Jamaican Restaurant, a company with several locations in South Florida.
 “Part of Jamaica will be in the White House.”

 Broward County, home to Fort Lauderdale, is the county with the most Jamaicans in the United States.
 Florida has more than 974,000 people of West Indian ancestry — a Caribbean category that excludes Hispanic nationalities such as Cuban.
 That total includes more than 300,000 Jamaicans and more than 530,000 Haitians, according to census figures.

-“These naturalised citizens vote; they turn out,” said Dan Smith, a University of Florida political science professor.
-“We also know that there is a lot of mobilisation that goes on in these communities.”
+“These naturalized citizens vote.
+They turn out,” said Dan Smith, a University of Florida political science professor.
+“We also know that there is a lot of mobilization that goes on in these communities.”

-Between October 2016 and September 2018 more Jamaicans became naturalised US citizens than did Venezuelans, a group pursued by the GOP, according to the most recently available data from the Department of Homeland Security.
+Between October 2016 and September 2018, more Jamaicans became naturalized US citizens than did Venezuelans, a group pursued by the GOP, according to the most recently available data from the Department of Homeland Security.

-“I can tell you, Kamala is [on] the tongue of everyone.
-They [people] are talking about what must be done to make sure we deliver for the team of Biden and Senator Harris,” said Jamaican-born Hazelle Rogers, the mayor of Lauderdale Lakes who in 1996 became Florida's first Jamaican to be elected to office.
+“I can tell you Kamala is in the tongue of everyone.
+They are talking about what must be done to make sure we deliver for the team of Biden and Sen. Harris,” said Jamaican-born Hazelle Rogers, the mayor of Lauderdale Lakes who in 1996 became Florida's first Jamaican to be elected to office.
 “We are so proud, and we know that we must deliver.”

 “We need something better,” Myers said.
 “With her I feel like we are getting somewhere.
 She is strict, so she knows what she is doing.”